 The future of access and verification doesn't necessarily involve a clean break from passwords.
 Some consumers will retain their preference for passwords, so financial institutions still will need to provide that type of assistance.

 But increasingly, financial institutions are recognizing the power of the smartphone.
 With embedded analytics and biometric capabilities, those consumer devices provide the key to password-less digital experiences that all consumers can appreciate.

 When the consumer's device becomes central to every security interaction with the financial institution, and when that device is envisioned as a strong "security token" that eliminates the need for the user's password, financial institutions will have the foundation for a consumer experience that prioritizes both security and convenience.

-For additional perspectives on the hottest topics in financial services, join us at Forum 2019 May 6-9 in Las Vegas.
-Learn best practices, gain valuable insights and take advantage of opportunities to connect with the best and brightest in fintech.
+For additional perspectives on the hottest topics in financial services, learn more about Forum 2019 where we shared best practices, gained valuable insights and connected with the best and brightest in Fintech.